longhorn/website/content/docs/0.8.1/concepts.md

 - Creating persistent volumes
 - Creating persistent volume claims

-A DR volume can be created from a volume's backup in the backup store.
-After the DR volume is created, Longhorn will monitor its original backup volume and incrementally restore from the latest backup.
+A DR volume can be created from a volume's backup in the backupstore.
+After the DR volume is created, Longhorn will monitor its original backup volume and incrementally restore it from the latest backup.

 If the original volume in the main cluster goes down, the DR volume can be immediately activated in the backup cluster, so it can greatly reduce the time needed to restore the data from the backup store to the volume in the backup cluster.

-When a DR volume is activated, Longhorn will check the last backup of the original volume.
-If the backup hasn't been restored, the restoration will be started, and the activate action will fail.
-Users need to wait for the restoration to complete before retrying.

-The `Backup Target` in Settings cannot be updated if any DR volumes exist.
+After a DR volume is activated, it becomes the same as a normal Longhorn volume, and it cannot be deactivated.

 ### Backupstore Update Intervals, RTO, and RPO

-Typically incremental restoration is triggered by the periodic backup store update.
+Typically incremental restore is triggered by the periodic backup store update.
 Users can set backup store update interval in `Setting - General - Backupstore Poll Interval`.

 Notice that this interval can potentially impact Recovery Time Objective (RTO).
 If it is too long, there may be a large amount of data for the disaster recovery volume to restore, which will take a long time.